Skip to content

 Ark::AWS::FirehosePublisher

-Publishes interaction events to Kinesis Firehose as newline-delimited JSON via signed PutRecord requests.
+Publishes structured analytics events to Kinesis Firehose as newline-delimited JSON via signed PutRecord requests.
+Events contain trace metadata (knowledge bases, search queries, rationale) rather than raw conversation text.

 Design decisions